 Now, you may be thinking, “I don’t really need a content calendar.”
 I used to think that, too!
 So let me propose something.
 Use a content calendar for 6 months and write me an email sharing your experience.
 Not once has anyone ever written saying they didn’t benefit greatly from using the content calendar.

-Pro Tip: At Kruse Control, we recommend a Google Docs Calendar Template for our clients.
+- Google Docs Calendar Template.
 It’s collaborative and easily edited.

 5. Got inspiration? write it down